WhoSampled

-WhoSampled is a website and app database of information about sampled music or sample-based music, cover songs and remixes.
+WhoSampled is a website and app database of information about sampled music or sample-based music, interpolations, cover songs and remixes.
+As of November 2025, the website contains 1,247,256 songs and 387,578 artists in its catalog.
+In November 2025, it was acquired by Sweden-based media firm and streaming service provider Spotify.

 History

 Nadav Poraz founded the site in London, England in 2008, as a way to track musical samples and cover songs.
 Mobile apps were released in 2012 and 2014 for iPhone and Android, respectively.
 The website's database is user-generated and reviewed by moderators before the content goes live.
-As of 2023, the site's most sampled track is the Amen break from the Winstons, having been sampled in more than 6000 songs.
+As of 2024, the site's most sampled track is "Amen, Brother" by the Winstons, which contains the most sampled drum break in music history, having been sampled in more than 7,000 songs.
 In 2015, the site added support for film and television clips.

-The following year, it partnered with Spotify and introduced a six degrees of separation-inspired game that tracks relationships between artists, producers, and their tracks.
+The following year, it partnered with Spotify and introduced 6D, a six degrees of separation-inspired game, that tracks relationships between artists, producers, and their tracks.
 In October 2017, WhoSampled partnered with KPM and Ableton and organised the third 'Samplethon' competition at Point Blank Studios in London.

+WhoSampled was acquired by Spotify in November 2025.
+The platform and brand are to continue operating, and all subscription fees were removed.